 Water management and sediment control structures are in place in accordance with the requirements of the Water Management Plan (Perrens Consultants, 2000) and the Erosion and Sediment Control Plan (Global Soil Systems, 2000).

-Following the completion of mining operations at Donaldson Coal mine in April 2013 no further vegetation clearing or topsoil stripping is to occur at the mine.
+Following the completion of mining operations at Donaldson Coal mine in April 2013 no further vegetation clearing or topsoil stripping occurred at the mine.

-2.3 CONSTRUCTION
+2.2 CONSTRUCTION

-No construction activities were undertaken during the 2012/13 AEMR reporting period.
+No construction activities were undertaken during the 2013/14 AEMR reporting period.